Precise Delivery of Antimicrobial Agents onto Products or into Packages Provides Cost-Effective Pathogen Control

 The automated spray system applies a predetermined volume of antimicrobial agent into packages or onto meat before sealing.
 Vacuum-sealing of the packages distributes the antimicrobial evenly around the product.
 Using this technology, processors have achieved Alt-2 from $0.01/lb for RTE products to as low as $0.015/lb for fresh meats.

 - SLIC® (Sprayed Lethality in Container) process efficacy has been established by the USDA/ARS

-- AutoJet antimicrobial spray systems have a proven track record in controlling pathogens including E. coli, Salmonella and Listeria monocytogenes
+- AutoJet Food Safety Spray Systems have a proven track record in controlling pathogens including E. coli, Salmonella and Listeria monocytogenes

 - Monitored control ensures precise and consistent application of antimicrobial with minimal waste

 - Reductions of 1.5 to 4 logs in RTE meats and 1.5 to 2 logs for fresh meats are typical

 - Flexible operation – various shot sizes and timing intervals can be pre-programmed for automatic batch changes